Bachelor of Science in Business | Farmer School of Business

 Miami's accountancy program focuses on the skills that result in highly recruitable graduates.
 The program is designed to emphasize oral and written communication, computer technology, critical thinking and problem solving, professional research, and working in teams.

 Miami's accountancy program offers many scholarships to undergraduate and graduate students.
 These scholarships are funded by individual donors, professional services firms, and corporations.

 Target school for recruitment

-Miami has traditionally been a target school for Fortune 500 companies and the Big Four accounting firms.
+Miami has traditionally been a target school for Fortune 500 companies and the Big Four and other national, regional, and local accounting firms.
 More than 88% of Miami business students secure employment within six months of graduation, while 10% continue with graduate education.
 Our alumni prove the quality of their career preparation.
 More than 2,000 Miami business graduates are presidents, CEOs, or owners of companies.

 Are there special admission requirements?

 Miami's Farmer School of Business is annually recognized as one of the nation's best undergraduate business schools.
 Each year, the number of first-year applications for the Farmer School of Business (FSB) exceeds the number of spaces available.
 Admission to FSB is holistic and comprehensive, considering many variables during the review process to establish the context of a student's achievements and demonstrated potential to be successful in its rigorous curriculum.